marcgg/List-of-Country-Names-and-Associated-Locales/README.md

 Disclaimer & Contributing
 ----
-Country names have not been written by myself but come in most cases from wikipedia.
+Country names have not been written by myself and come - in most cases - from Wikipedia.
 They are not guaranteed to be 100% politically correct.
-If you spot a problem, a typo or a missing country, feel free to open a bug or do a pull request.
+If you spot a problem, a typo or a missing country, feel free to open a ticket or do a pull request.